d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

     #> 3        8.0
     ```

-    Using the summary statistics above, and the smallest and largest values of the variable to check for outliers, sketch a box plot of IMDb Score.
-Be sure to label the axes.
+    Using the summary statistics displayed in the `favstats` output, and the smallest and largest values of the variable to check for outliers, sketch a box plot of IMDb Score.
+Be sure to label the axis.

 \vspace{1.5in}

+\newpage

 #### Displaying a single categorical and single quantitative variable {-}

 The box plot of movie budgets (in millions) by content rating is plotted using the code below.
-Enter the variable `budget_mil` for yy and the variable `content_rating` for xx at line 31, highlight and run code lines 29 - 35.
-This plot helps to compare the budget for different levels of content rating.
+Enter the variable `budget_mil` for yy and the variable `content_rating` for xx at line 31, highlight and run code lines 29--35.
+This plot helps to compare the budget distribution for different levels of content rating.

 ```r